bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 There are several reasons to use this workspace.

+1) Convenience.
+Get started fast, without wasting time on setting all those tools yourself.
+Getting Ansible and Terraform ready to be used, is as simple as starting a docker container.
+In addition, you get the ability to start and stop multiple workspaces, this makes managing separate independent cloud infrastructures much easier and safe, for example, you don't need to switch AWS profiles all the time.
+Also, you can export the entire workspace to file, push to a (private) Docker registry, and keep different versions of the workspace.

-1) Deploy the workspace on a cloud server.
+2) Deploy the workspace on a cloud server.
 Schedule ansible playbooks with Cronicle and observe ansible executions with Ara dashboard.
 Deployment of this workspace on a cloud server is very handy when you need security, and most of your infra is running in a private network.
 The latter makes it impossible to use a local machine as an executor for Ansible playbooks unless you set up a complex VPN.
 This workspace can be launched on a bridge server that is in both private and public networks, and you can use browser-based tools to develop and execute